 Luckily, GoodReader provides several methods that you can use to achieve this, such as transferring the files via Wi-Fi or downloading them directly from the internet.
 But the easiest way to do it is by using GoodReader’s USB desktop client.
 This client will enable your computer to read your iPhone’s GoodReader folder as another storage location.

-There are two types of desktop client for GoodReaderUSB: the Windows version and the Mac version.
+There are two types of desktop client for GoodReaderUSB:and .
 Download and install the client according to your OS.
 The following was made using the Mac version but the steps are more or less similar on both sides.